derrickkempf/dravver/README.md

 ## Why

 AI is generating graphics whether we participate or not.
-So we built the alternative — one input field, one human, and a response time that is best described as "organic."
-The output looks like Derrick Kempf because it's made by Derrick Kempf.
+So I built the alternative (based off of Jack Butcher's vvriter) ... one input field, one human, and a response time that is best described as "organic."
+The output looks like it's made by hand because it IS made by hand.

 No API.
 No model.
 No latency optimizations.